dexter-xD/socket-programming/README.md

    ```
    The server will start and listen on port `8080`.

+4. **Client side implementation coming soon**

 ---

 ## How It Works
 - The server listens on port `8080` for incoming client connections.
-- Messages from the server's input (`stdin`) are sent to the connected client.
+- Messages entered on the server's terminal (`stdin`) are sent to the connected client.
 - Messages from the client are displayed on the server console.

+---

+## Branch Information
+This branch is dedicated to the **chat-server** implementation as part of the ongoing **socket-programming** repository.
+For other examples or extensions, check out the main branch.

 ---